adamheldring/AH2019/code/src/pages/news/2019-02-05-single-release-date/index.md

 photoCredit: ""
 ---

 ### New song "You/More" will be out on all platforms on March 1.
-Release Party with full live set and music video premiere at Scala in Stockholm on the big night.
+Release party with full live set and music video premiere at Scala in Stockholm on the big night.

 "You/More" is the first song to be released from the long awaited second album.
 The single will be accompanied by a music video that will be premiered at the release event.
 There will be a release party at the Scala Theater in Stockholm on the night of the release – Friday March 1, 2019.